 Here’s what your credit score means, from a poor credit score to the lowest credit score.

 In case you didn’t know, each credit score is grouped in categories.
 These categories range between “excellent credit” at the highest and “bad credit” at the lowest.
 Here are the tiers:

 But these are only broad terms.
 While excellent and good credit opens you up to more financial opportunities, those with poor and bad credit can still access these benefits.
 You just need to know where you stand and what options are available.

 If you suspect you have a poor or bad credit score, you should know your score before applying for a loan, credit card, or other financial necessities.
 There are a couple of ways to check your credit score.

 First, see if your bank offers a free credit score lookup.
 If your bank doesn’t offer this, there are a myriad of websites that offer a free credit score report.

-All three banks where I have a checking account provide free Transunion credit score.
-Even all of my credit cards provide a section to see latests core and credit report.
+All three banks where I have a checking account provide a free Transunion credit score.
+Even all of my credit cards provide a section to see the latest score and credit report.